cBioCenter/bioblocks-viz/docs/DEV_GETTING_STARTED.md

 ## Developer Tools

-This section is to briefly go over some tools to hopefully make your development experience as cozy as possible, but should not in any way be required to run chell visualizations.
+This section is to briefly go over some tools to hopefully make your development experience as cozy as possible, but should not in any way be required to run bioblocks visualizations.

 ### VS Code

 Quick detour for tools!
 It is highly recommended to use [Visual Studio Code](https://code.visualstudio.com/) as your IDE for this project, to take advantage of quite a few developer perks.
-Simply open the chell-viz folder in VSCode to get started!
+Simply open the bioblocks-viz folder in VSCode to get started!

 #### Extensions